 Innovation Learning Pathways(Ages 13 and older)

-Our Innovation Learning Pathways (ILP) program is designed for motivated students that seek an opportunity to explore advanced STEM concepts while advancing the ability to formulate and defend their own ideas to our most challenging problems.
-By supporting these individuals with the proper community and mentoring, our goal is to help them nurture their potential for innovation and personal development.
+Our Innovation Learning Pathways (ILP) program is designed for motivated students that desire an opportunity to explore advanced STEM concepts while developing their ability to formulate and defend their own ideas.
+By supporting these individuals with the proper community and mentoring, our goal is to help them nurture their potential for innovative thinking.

 Exposure to topics and scientific research explored through Socratic discussions

 All participants write position papers and prepare a final presentation